PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/contacts-listing.md

 ## Bulk actions

+The _Bulk actions_ button is active only if at least one row of the contact list is selected.
 Clicking on the _Bulk actions_ button allows users to perform bulk actions for selected contacts (using the checkboxes).
 A user can:

 - Select all/Unselect all: this checkbox will select/unselect all the checkboxes at the beginning of each row of the listing.
 - Delete selected: This button will delete the selected contacts.